Sign up to our Newsletter

 JD

-To keep consistent, here are the following requirements for Stanford JD applicants.
+Here are the requirements for Stanford JD applicants.
 These requirements are consistent across most JD programs.

 • Personal Statement: This personal statement serves the same function as the LLM one to give more insight into each candidate.